camptocamp/demo_geomapfish/UPGRADE.rst

 Start to create a new c2cgeoportal development release: https://camptocamp.github.io/c2cgeoportal/master/developer/build_release.html

+In order to push the image and dockerhub create a new branch based on the tag created

 Do the upgrade in your home folder: https://camptocamp.github.io/c2cgeoportal/master/integrator/upgrade_application.html

-And add the argument `--share /var/sig/` to the `docker-run` commands.

 => use the command:

 .. code::

-   ./docker-run --home make --makefile=<makefile> upgrade
+   ./docker-run --share /var/sig/ --home make --makefile=<makefile> upgrade

 After upgrade: